assay-it/sdk-go/README.md

-# tk
+# Assay SDK for Go

-assay is a toolkit for test suites development
+Assay It is the service to "Confirm Quality and Eliminate Risks" in your Serverless/Microservice applications. `assay-it/sdk-go` is the official SDK for the Go programming language.